-Am I saying that the moral of the story is “if you lie, you’ll die”?
-It rhymes, which is kinda catchy and memorable, but that’s not what the story is saying.
+Am I saying that the moral of the story is, “If you lie, you’ll die”?
+It rhymes, and it is kinda catchy and memorable, but that’s not what the story is saying.

 My personal opinion is that their deaths weren’t God’s doing because God is not like that.
 Instead I think it is best to focus on what is clear in this passage, and that is the sacrificial love the church had for one another.
 We can have that same kind of generous love for one another.
 Likewise, let us avoid deceit, avoid self-righteousness, and avoid making a show of generosity.